 What if We Did Work Less?

 The above infographic by Ohio University highlights why we need to work less.
-If the top 10% of employees in terms of productivity work in 52-minute blocks followed by 15- to 20-minute breaks, they can only do seven 52-minute work blocks in a day.
+If the top 10% of employees in terms of productivity work in 52-minute blocks followed by 15- to 20-minute breaks, they can only do seven 52-minute work blocks daily.
 That is 7 x 52 = 364 minutes of work per day.
-That means we really shouldn’t be putting in more than 6 hours and 4 minutes of work per day.
+That means we shouldn’t be putting in more than 6 hours and 4 minutes of work per day.

-We also should be taking 1 hour and 56 minutes of breaks spread out across the day if we want to be at our most productive too.
-That’s six breaks that are 19 minutes and 20 seconds long, or five 15-minute breaks and one 41 -minute lunch break.
-Like they say in the infographic, eight-hour days are only productive when we take sufficient breaks, and few people do.
+We also should be taking 1 hour and 56 minutes of breaks spread out across the day if we want to be at our most productive.
+That’s six breaks that are 19 minutes and 20 seconds long, or five 15-minute breaks and one 41-minute lunch break.
+As the infographic says, eight-hour days are only productive when we take sufficient breaks, and few people do.

-An alternative for the people or organisations that don’t want to take regular breaks is a shorter workday.
-The average person is only productive for 2 hours and 53 minutes every day.
-What do you think would happen if we reduced the workday to only 6-hours per day and paid people the same amount?
+A shorter workday is an alternative for people or organisations that don’t want to take regular breaks.
+However, the average person is only productive for 2 hours and 53 minutes daily.
+So what would happen if we reduced the workday to only 6 hours per day and paid people the same amount?

 For a 6-hour workday to be effective, it would be necessary for companies to make it harder for their employees to waste time.
-Just putting a block on news websites and social media sites would give the average person 1 hour and 49 minutes of their typical workday back.
+Putting a block on news and social media sites would give the average person 1 hour and 49 minutes of their typical workday back.
 With the extra time after work, these employees could check the news and social media if they wanted to.
-If the average employee is 20% happier and healthier with six-hour workdays, they are going to be less likely to look for other jobs too.
+If the average employee is 20% happier and healthier with six-hour workdays, they will be less likely to look for other jobs.